Carrots and balsamic = Easiest. Carrot Salad. Ever.

 - Eating is near the top of my what-makes-me-happy list.
 I’m not much of a gardner, but I do like to eat food I’ve grown.
 Thankfully, carrots were a successful crop.
 As you sow and reap, you find there is no such thing as an ugly vegetable!

 - Food draws me on my travels.
 Travel is where I spend time and money.
-Though I’ve been to nearly all 50 states and more than 26 countries, I still have lots to see and taste.
+Though I’ve been to nearly all 50 states and more than 34 countries, I still have lots to see and taste.
 Check out my travel posts here.

-- I’ve been described as a sponge…having insatiable curiosity.
+- I’ve been described as a sponge…insatiably curious.
 Food production is one area I love to learn about.
 Seeing balsamic vinegar production first hand in Italy made that trip even sweeter.
 Literally.
 You might think of vinegar as sour, but balsamic has a unique sweetness.

 Balsamic originated in the Italian province of Emilia-Romagna and continues to be a rich part of the the culture.
 Today you can find traditionally and commercially produced balsamic, as well as lots of imitations.
 Balsamic bottled in Italy is labeled with API MO or API RE, for Modena or Reggio.